n-kostadinov/n-kostadinov.github.io/_posts/2017-04-23-convolutional-neural-network-from-scratch.md

 ## Test Model
-At the end we load the model from the disk and use it to test against the test dataset.
+Let's load the model from the disk and use it to test against the test dataset.
 This will produce our final accuracy estimation.

 ```python